parhelia512/JPEGViewLinear/README.md

 ## Changelog

 * 1.0.3 Improved mouse wheel panning button combinations.
-Added "\comics\" beside "\manga\" to mark paths to contain manga/comics files, using optimized display/navigation for that type of media.
+Added "\\comics\\" beside "\\manga\\" as recognized marker for paths that contain manga/comics files, using optimized display/navigation for that type of media.

 * 1.0.2 Pressing the 'F1' key will now display the available keyboard shortcuts.
 The application now uses the default icon when no images are loaded.